ionut-th/webapp/README.md

 #### Video Demo:  <URL HERE>
 #### Description:
 BAZAAR is a website where people post or search various announcements for job, selling used items or lost / found items.
+Users can post or search by category to make it easier.

 The website uses Python and Flask for backend with SQLAlchmey, SQLite database, and HTML/CSS with Bootstrap 5 on frontend.
 I chose bootstrap instead of manual HTML/CSS which allowed me faster prototyping and the usage of bootstrap themes.
 The theme i used can be found on this page https://bootswatch.com/ and its called "Sketchy"